Bierwurst

 The meat is partially cured and then made into the sausage with the other ingredients, after which, the sausage is further cured, smoked and then blanched.
+In the past, the Bierwurst were stuffed into a pig's bladder, which gave them their typical spherical shape.
+Alternatively, large-diameter casings are also used for sausage production.
+Bierwurst is served in several regional variations in Germany.

 It is usually sold as sandwich meat.
 Unsmoked, fresh Bierwurst will last for two days in the refrigerator.
 Pre-cooked Bierwurst will last for 5 to 7 days.

-Contrary to the name, Bierwurst ("beer wurst", literally "beer sausage") does not contain any beer, but rather, is eaten as a snack with beer.
+Contrary to its name, Bierwurst ("beer wurst", literally "beer sausage") does not contain any beer, but rather, is eaten cold as a snack with beer along with hearty slices of bread or rye bread and butter.
 Bierschinken is eaten in a similar way.